Kinetic theory of coupled binary-fluid-surfactant systems: Microscopic Derivation of the Hydrodynamic Equations

-where $P$ is the pressure enforcing incompressibility $\bm{\nabla}\cdot\bm{u}=0$.
+where $P$ is the pressure enforcing incompressibility $\bm{\nabla}\cdot\bm{v}=0$.
 Note that the $-\bm{\nabla}\delta F/\delta\phi$ term in the expression above can be absorbed into the pressure term $-\bm{\nabla}P$.
-Eqs.~(\ref{eq:phi_continuity}), (\ref{eq:concentration_dynamics}), (\ref{eq:polar_dynamics}), and (\ref{eq:NS_final}) completely describe the dynamics of the surfactant in binary fluid system for the case of non-interacting surfactant molecules.
-This equation is consistent with that found previously in~\cite{cates2018theories,Markovich_2019}.
+Eqs.~(\ref{eq:dynamics}) and (\ref{eq:NS_final}) completely describe the dynamics of the surfactant in binary fluid system for the case of non-interacting surfactant molecules (they are only interacting through the fluid velocity).
+The mathematical structure of the stress-like tensor in the Stokes equation (\ref{eq:NS_final}) is consistent with the Cauchy stress previously obtained for polar liquid crystals~\cite{cates2018theories,Markovich_2019}.

+In the absence of external driving, minimizing the Rayleighian dissipation functional yields the equilibrium equations of motion for the system.
+When a flow field is imposed, e.g. a shear flow, the Rayleighian simply acquires an additional contribution associated with the externally driven fluid flow.
+Minimizing this modified functional produces the full equations governing both the transient dynamics and the resulting non-equilibrium steady state.
+Thus, the Rayleighian formalism provides a unified description of equilibrium and driven non-equilibrium behaviour, without the need for separate modelling assumptions.